huyleminh/DSA/TypeScript/README.md

 ## DATA STRUCTURE AND ALGORITHMS - TYPESCRIPT

 ## Overview
-This is a part of DSA poject, is written with [typescript](https://www.typescriptlang.org/)
+This is a part of DSA project, is written with [typescript](https://www.typescriptlang.org/)

 ## Install